 What type of restaurant is capable of earning the perfect restaurant title?
 Whether a pizza shop, tavern or a fine dining establishment, each nominee begins on equal footing.
 It’s a matter of personal taste and will be determined by good old-fashioned democracy.

 Out of 24 nominees, 20 were eliminated in early voting and the four top restaurants remained: Delta Diner, Maggie’s Restaurant, the Rivers Eatery and Wild Rice Restaurant.

 This poll is now closed.
-The results are:
+The results will be posted soon.